kandepi143/Kubernates/K8s_Cluster.md

 ## On kmaster
 ##### Initialize Kubernetes Cluster
 ```
-kubeadm init --apiserver-advertise-address=172.42.42.100 --pod-network-cidr=10.244.0.0/16
+kubeadm init --apiserver-advertise-address=172.42.42.100 --pod-network-cidr=10.10.0.0/16
 ```
 ##### Copy kube config
 To be able to use kubectl command to connect and interact with the cluster, the user needs kube config file.

-In my case, the user account is venkatn
+In my case, the user account is subbu
 ```
-mkdir /home/venkatn/.kube
+mkdir /home/subbu/.kube
-cp /etc/kubernetes/admin.conf /home/venkatn/.kube/config
+cp /etc/kubernetes/admin.conf /home/subbu/.kube/config
-chown -R venkatn:venkatn /home/venkatn/.kube
+chown -R subbu:subbu /home/subbu/.kube
 ```
 ##### Deploy flannel network
-This has to be done as the user in the above step (in my case it is __venkatn__)
+This has to be done as the user in the above step (in my case it is __subbu__)
 ```
 kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```